 HOW CAN WE HELP YOU?
 Call 1-800-TRY-CHOP

-A nasojejunal (NJ) tube is a small tube that is passed through the nose and guided into the jejunum (small bowel).
-The tube is used to feed children who are not able to get enough nutrients by eating.
+A nasojejunal (NJ) tube is a small tube that is passed through the nose and into the small bowel to feed children who cannot get enough nutrients by eating.

 After numbing gel is placed on the nose a small tube will be guided down the nose and into the jejunum (small bowel) using fluoroscopic (X-ray) guidance.
 To help visualize the stomach and small bowel, a small amount of contrast (X-ray dye) will be injected through the tube.
 Once positioned, the tube will be secured to the cheek with adhesive tape.

 There can be some discomfort when the tube is guided down through the nose.
 Your child may be sedated, depending on your child’s age and medical history.

 The procedure is considered very low risk but the potential complications include:

 If you have additional questions, please call the IR nurse scheduler at 215-590-7000 (press #1 at the first prompt, and press #2 at the second prompt).